 Ensure your product meets minimum energy performance standards (MEPS) where these apply.

 Energy Rating Label

 If your product is required to display an Energy Rating Label, you will need to calculate its energy rating using the test results for your product and the prescribed calculation method.
 You will then need to generate an accurate Energy Rating Label and supply this with the product.

 Products must be registered on the Energy Rating website before they can be sold.
 You will need to create a user account to do this.

 Provide annual statistical information

-Importers and manufacturers of products covered by energy efficiency regulations need to provide statistical information on sales, imports and exports annually to EECA – this helps with market surveillance and measuring and reporting energy savings achieved under regulation.
+Importers and manufacturers of products covered by energy efficiency regulations need to provide statistical information on sales annually to EECA – this helps with market surveillance and measuring, and reporting energy savings achieved under regulation.